 Whether you’re just starting out, or hoping to engage your students this is the book for you.
 It’s all about communication by design, and teaches skills like how to write a syllabus “that gets noticed and read,” and how to “stimulate deep engagement” when developing your lessons.

-Norman also has an online Teaching College Masterclass ($997) that opens a few times per year.
+Norman also has an online course, Teaching College Masterclass ($997).

-Build your personal PhD brand with Melanie Bruce
+Build your personal brand with Melanie Bruce, PhD

 Are you a PhD student, early career academic or interested in AltAc careers?

-Learn how to “develop a name for yourself that can lead to guest speaking, consulting, book sales, full time employment, online course creation, coaching, and/or freelancing” in this online training.
-Check out The Leveraged PhD: Establish Your Personal Brand.
+Learn how to “develop a name for yourself that can lead to guest speaking, consulting, book sales, full time employment, online course creation, coaching, and/or freelancing” in The Leveraged PhD: Establish Your Personal Brand.